 The experiential learning program allows students to apply work experience and training toward an Associate of Applied Science degree.
 It is a way for students to earn course credits at Mesalands for completed on-the-job training and courses where certificates are given.
-Obvious programs that may qualify for experiential learning credits include certificate programs, Diesel Technology, Farrier Science and other similar areas of study.
+Obvious programs that may qualify for experiential learning credits are in certificate programs, Diesel Technology, Farrier Science and other similar areas of study.
 Experiential learning allows the student to improve upon their certificate and obtain an Applied Science degree.

-Students who have had applicable training, previous vocational or military experience may petition for college credit by submitting an Experiential Learning Portfolio.
+Students who have had applicable training, previous vocational, or military experience may petition for college credit by submitting an Experiential Learning Portfolio.
 Up to 18 college credits may be awarded toward the Associate of Applied Science Degree in General Studies.
 Credit is awarded only if appropriate experiential learning has occurred and is documented in the Experiential Learning Portfolio Handbook.

-FALL CR EDITS
+CR EDITS

-ACS 100 Student College Success 3
+Student College Success 3

-ENG 102 English Composition 3
+English Composition 3

 Soc.
 Sci./Humanities Requiremen t 3

 Credit for Experiential Learning 3

 Field of Study Requirement 3

 CREDITS 15

+EDITS sh3 4 4 3 3 17
-SPRING ENG 104 CR English Composition and Research EDITS h3

-MATH 101 Prerequisite: ENG 102 Basic Algebra or higher Science Requirement 4 4
+Student College Success English Composition Soc.
+Sci./Humanities Requirement Credit for Experiential Learning Field of Study Requirement CREDITS CR English Composition and Research Prerequisite: ENG 102 Basic Algebra or higher Science Requirement Credit for Experiential Learning Field of Study Requirement

-MATH 101 Basic Algebra or higher

-FALL C REDITS
+FALL CR EDITS

 COM 102 Public Speaking 3

 Soc.
 Sci./Humanities Requirement 3

 CIS 101 Introduction to Computers 4

-Credit for Experiential Learning g 3
+Credit for Experiential Learning 3

 Field of Study Requirement 3

 CREDITS 16

 SPRING CR EDITS

-ART 101 Art Appreciation 3
+SPRING ART 101 CRI Art Appreciation EDITS 3

-Credit for Experiential Learning 3

-Credit for Experiential Learning 3

-Credit for Experiential Learning 3
+Art Appreciation 3 Art Appreciation Credit for Experiential Learning 3 Art Appreciation Credit for Experiential Learning Credit for Experiential Learning 3 3 3

-Field of Study Requirement 3

-Field of Study Requirement 3

-ENG 299 Capstone Portfolio Course 1

-CREDITS 19

 TOTAL CREDITS 67